 (b) whether the person was of a particular religion or belief.

 The Environmental Health service will not provide any financial assistance to arrange a funeral, will make the arrangements and use an undertaker appointed by the service.
 If a cremation is to take place, this will be held in the early morning and out with the district.
 All funeral costs will be recovered from the deceased person's estate and are usually paid before any other debts.

 Making your own Funeral Arrangements for a deceased person.

-If you wish to arrange a funeral for the deceased person and require financial assistance enquiries concerning this should be directed to the following agencies:
+If you wish to arrange a funeral for a deceased person and require financial assistance enquiries concerning this should be directed to the following agencies:-

 Benevolent funds are charitable funds, trusts and societies established by trades, professions, religious institutes, armed and civilian services, charities or members of local communities.
 They may be able to help you towards the cost of arranging a funeral.

-Details of all such funerals arranged through the National Assistance Act by Clackmannanshire Council since January 2007 are available to download (in PDF format).
+Details of all such funerals arranged through the Burial and Cremation (Scotland) Act 2016, (previously the National Assistance Act 1948) are available to download (in PDF format).
 This document will be updated within 10 working days following any funeral arranged by the Council.

-This page was last updated on 2nd April 2019.
+This document was last updated on 8th October 2019.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB